George Limbrey Sclater-Booth, 2nd Baron Basing

-Brigadier-General George Limbrey Sclater-Booth, 2nd Baron Basing, (1 January 1860 – 8 April 1919) was a British Army officer, a peer and a civic leader in Hampshire.
+Brigadier-General George Limbrey Sclater-Booth, 2nd Baron Basing, (1 January 1860 – 8 April 1919) was a British Army officer, peer and civic leader in Hampshire.

 Life

 Sclater-Booth was the son of George Sclater-Booth, 1st Baron Basing and his wife Lydia Caroline Birch.
 He was educated at Eton College and Balliol College, Oxford.

 He succeeded his father as Baron Basing in 1894, held the office of Justice of the Peace (JP), and was a Deputy Lieutenant for Hampshire.